OTRF/Security-Datasets/docs/source/export_mordor.rst

 * I recommend at least Ubuntu 18.04.
 You can check its `Kafkacat deb package version <https://packages.ubuntu.com/bionic/kafkacat>`_ and compare it with the latest one in the `Kafkacat GitHub repo <https://github.com/edenhill/kafkacat/releases>`_.
 * You can also install it from source following the `Quick Build <https://github.com/edenhill/kafkacat#quick-build>`_ instructions.

-Condume data being produced from a kafka broke with the following flags:
+Consume data being produced from a kafka broker with the following flags:

 .. function:: -b